 The OSBP Handbook, as well as key forms and deadlines for lab rotations, preceptor selection, committee selection, annual reports, post-candidacy committee reports can be found on this web page.

-Incoming students can be nominated for the University Fellowship or Graduate Enrichment Fellowship from the Graduate School, and early-stage students can be nominated for traineeships such as CBIP and CMBP.
+Incoming students can be nominated for the University Fellowship or Graduate Enrichment Fellowship from the Graduate School, and early-stage students can be nominated for traineeships such as MBTP and CMBP.
 OSBP students can apply or be nominated for internal fellowships such as Pelotonia and the Presidential Fellowship, as well as external fellowships from organizations like the American Heart Association.

-The Buckeye Biochemistry Club is the student organization of OSBP, which plans social activities and community outreach, and helps run the Life Sciences Interdisciplinary Gradute Program Annual Symposium each May.
+The Buckeye Biochemistry Club is the student organization of OSBP, which plans social activities and community outreach, and helps run the Life Sciences Interdisciplinary Graduate Program Annual Symposium each May.
 The Club also runs a biennial Career Day program.